krokyze/FitKit/README.md

 ##### iOS
 [Enable HealthKit](https://developer.apple.com/documentation/healthkit/setting_up_healthkit) and add NSHealthShareUsageDescription key to the Info.plist file.

-### Sample Usage
+## Sample Usage
-If you're using more than one DataType it's advised to call requestPermissions before, otherwise iOS HealthKit will ask to approve every permission one by one in separate screens.
+If you're using more than one DataType it's advised to call requestPermissions with all the data types once, otherwise iOS HealthKit will ask to approve every permission one by one in separate screens.

 ```dart
 import 'package:fit_kit/fit_kit.dart';